 What Determines the EUR/USD Exchange Rate?

-- Gross Domestic Product – the Gross domestic product is the central measure of economic growth in the region.
+- Gross Domestic Product – the Gross Domestic Product (GDP) is the central measure of economic growth in a given region.

 - Employment Change – The Euro is also sensitive to changes in employment, particularly in the Eurozone's largest economies like Germany and France.

-- Political Events - Another critical factor is the political aspect.
-Instability, as seen in the Brexit referendum, can entirely change the direction of the currencies.
-The real challenge begins in keeping an eye on the various countries within the Eurozone.
-So, stay up-to-date on the latest political and economic news in the US and Eurozone is vital to maintaining an edge in the forex market.
+- Political Events – Another critical factor is the political aspect.
+Instability, as seen in the Brexit referendum, can upset the market and completely change the direction of the currencies.
+As with all currencies, it’s a challenge to determine where the market is going, so keeping up to date with the latest political and economic news in the US and Eurozone is vital to maintaining an edge in the forex market.

 The EUR/USD is traded in amounts denominated in the US Dollar.